Return to the loga tracker

-Abstract: Provides for the most feasible plan to be utilized in oilfield site remediation claims and for the department to determine the most feasible plan for remediation.
+Abstract: Provides for the most feasible plan to be utilized in evaluation and remediation procedures and provides a date by which a most feasible plan must be adopted for oilfield sites.

 Present law provides for the application of present law to those filing judicial claims related to environmental damage to property.